ewasm/hera/README.md

 Hera is an [ewasm](https://github.com/ewasm/design) virtual machine implemented in C++ conforming to [EVMC](https://github.com/ethereum/evmc/).

-It can be used with [cpp-ethereum] and perhaps in the future with other implementations through appropriate bindings.
+It can be used with [aleth] and perhaps in the future with other implementations through appropriate bindings.

 Currently it uses [Binaryen](https://github.com/webassembly/binaryen)'s interpreter for running WebAssembly bytecode and it should be improved to support [wabt](https://github.com/webassembly/wabt) and [wavm](https://github.com/AndrewScheidecker/WAVM) as backends.